Introduction

 A: VBS provides an additional security protection layer.
 After disabling:

-If your computer is primarily used for development, virtualization testing, etc., the performance gains from disabling VBS usually outweigh the security loss.
+If your computer is primarily used for development, virtualization testing, etc., the performance gains from disabling VBS may outweigh the security loss depending on your threat model.

 Q5: What about games (like VALORANT) that require VBS?